Rae & equality award winners 24

 Ethnic and racial differences are evident in relation to access, experience and outcome in areas that span perinatal health to end of life care, with these disparities being set against higher prevalence of numerous health conditions, including specific cancers, cardiovascular disease, diabetes and mental ill health in ethnic minority populations across our country.

-At the same time, we also know that ethnic minority healthcare staff do not always get the best experience in the workplace.
-One in every five members of the NHS workforce is from an ethnic minority background, yet only 11% of boards hold ethnic minority representation.
-Ethnic minority staff were more likely to enter formal disciplinary procedures, and around 15% of ethnic minority staff have reported experience of discrimination at work in the past 12 months.
+At the same time, we also know that ethnic minority healthcare staff do not always get the best experience or opportunities in the workplace.
+Nearly one in every four members of the NHS workforce are from an ethnic minority background, yet there is a lack of representation on boards and at senior levels.
+Ethnic minority staff are more likely to enter formal disciplinary procedures, and are more likely report experiences of discrimination at work.

 This award recognises initiatives which either: